 What is a diaphragm?

-A diaphragm is a small, soft latex cup with a covered flexible spring at the outer edge.
+A diaphragm is a small, soft latex or silicone cup with a covered flexible spring at the outer edge.
 It must be used with a spermicidal gel or cream.
 The diaphragm holds the spermicide close to the cervix.
 Proper use of the diaphragm and contraceptive cream or gel prevents the male sperm from entering the uterus thus reducing chance of pregnancy.

 This is a prescription method of contraception.
 Diaphragms come in different sizes.
 A fitting appointment with a health care professional is necessary to determine which size a woman should wear.